 “It’s a lot more difficult on the Medicare side because of the time and distance requirements.
 And if we didn’t meet the requirements, we wouldn’t know about it until we actually submitted our network to CMS.
 Our application would get denied, and we wouldn’t get another shot until the following year.

 The customer came to us already knowing what they wanted: Quest Enterprise Services, our SaaS-based provider network management platform.
-Members of the team had used the platform while working with a large national payer, and they knew it would streamline their network build by allowing them to measure, manage and monitor network adequacy — and now provider directory accuracy — with unmatched efficiency.
+Members of the team had used the platform while working with a large national payer.
+They knew it would streamline their ability to build the network by allowing them to measure, manage and monitor network adequacy — and provider directory accuracy — with unmatched efficiency.

 With the Medicaid experience still fresh in their minds, they turned to the Medicare network — but this time armed with tools and capabilities tailored to the task.
 The difference would be night and day.